World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Each orbital winter, caravans trek south along the West P'tarth Range.
 Most of its streams flow either west into Lake Murra or east into Lake P'Tarth, but at its southern tip, where it trails off into the desert plain, is one river that doesn't--the Mintibom flows due south over the desert to the Sea of Thark.
 Some years it sinks into its bed halfway south, becoming a mere chain of pools or a gravel groove... but digging always reveals drinkable water.

-Earth's trade was shaped by straits and isthmuses; great ports are often world-wise and progressive, while continental interiors languish in absolutism.
-Dry Tharn's equivalent bottlenecks are caravan-routes with reliable water, favorable temperatures, or dense air.
-Due entirely to the annual Mintibom caravans, lonely-looking P'tarth is a distinctly more cosmopolitan region than, say, the Wrr Basin to the north; for it's the gateway to the South Seas.
+Earth's trade was shaped by straits and isthmuses; great ports are often world-wise and progressive, while continental interiors languish in monocultural absolutism.
+Poor oceanless Tharn's best equivalents to our straits and ports are caravan-routes with reliable water, favorable temperatures, or dense air.
+Mintibom is one.
+Due entirely to the annual caravans, lonely-looking P'tarth is a distinctly more cosmopolitan region than, say, the Wrr Basin to the north; for it's the gateway to the South Seas.

 Map of Tharn, a world-building experiment.
 Click a feature to go there.